 Spend 1 week learning a foreign language

 Why?
 Because.
-As an American, we are not surrounded by numerous languages and nationalities.
-We are privileged that people speak our native tongue.
+As Americans, we are not surrounded by numerous languages and nationalities.
+We’re privileged that people speak our native tongue.
 Exploring a foreign language expands our view of the world.
 Make a 7-day commitment, say an hour a day, test the waters, see how it feels.
 Have fun with it, pick a category like food and drink.
 Learn how to order a beer, pasta, or French fries.
 In a small way, it may give you a glimpse into another culture.

 Attend a worldly festival

-Mardi Gras, Wimbledon, Balloon festival, Burning Man, Indy 500, Austin City Limits, Bull Riding tour, Cherry Blossom festival, Octoberfest, or even a small Jazz, Wine, Book, or Art festival near you.
-I always loved attending the Gilroy Garlic festival in California (except the stench for a week after).
-Make a list of the festivals, near or far that you have an interest in, and put the dates on the calendar.
+Mardi Gras, Wimbledon, Balloon Festival, Burning Man, Indy 500, Austin City Limits, bull riding tour, Cherry Blossom Festival, Oktoberfest, or even a small jazz, wine, book, or art festival near you.
+I always loved attending the Gilroy Garlic Festival in California (except the stench for a week after).
+Make a list of the festivals, near or far, that you have an interest in, and put the dates on the calendar.

-Travel does not always have to be a world away.
-I always believe you should have a distant destination planned for the future, but if that is far off, do something local, near your home.
-Expanding our horizons and exploring thrilling, new adventures is important for our internal growth.
+Travel doesn’t always have to be a world away.
+I always believe you should have a distant destination planned for the future, but if that’s far off, do something local, near your home.
+Expanding our horizons and exploring thrilling new adventures is important for our internal growth.
 I hope this inspired you to put some plans on the calendar, get out there and see all the world has to offer.